giesan/store/README.md

 Reading/writing in JSON format were implemented with the standard library [encoding/json](https://pkg.go.dev/encoding/json).

-For reading/writing in binary format the module is [encoding/gob](https://pkg.go.dev/encoding/gob) used.
+The module [encoding/gob](https://pkg.go.dev/encoding/gob) is used for reading/writing in binary format.

 # Usage